top of page

 • Location: W. 96th Ave, Arvada, Colorado near Standley Lake (reach out for exact address to schedule a tour)

-This therapeutic program is a self-directed learning environment with facilitated offerings provided by highly qualified, neuro-affirming providers.
+This program is a self-directed learning environment with facilitated offerings that integrates skill building by highly qualified, neuro-affirming providers and therapists.

 Frequently asked questions